 Overview: Petition Process for Substitution of Math Requirements to the Division IX: Mathematics and Computer Science – CORE Education requirement due to Mathematics Learning Disability or Information Processing Disorder.

-- To initiate the process, the student must make a specific request and submit required documentation to the Director of Accessibility Services in the Academic Success Center.
+- To initiate the process, the student must make a specific request and submit required documentation to the Director of Accessibility Services in Student Success.
 It is the responsibility of the student to initiate this process.
 Students seeking a math substitution must take into consideration the following caveats:

-- Both the Division IX Chair and Core Director must approve all COR-203 course substitutions in advance.
+- Both the Division IX Chair and Core Director must approve all COR-314 course substitutions in advance.

 - Oglethorpe is not responsible for delays in graduation that result from substitutions.
 The student should submit a request early in his or her program of study in order to allow ample time to meet the requirement.